sanderdewijs/livewire-maps/README.md

 ### Set or update the map center via Livewire
 You can recenter the map by including a center in your Livewire dispatch for 'lw-map:update'.
-You can pass center as an associative array with lat/lng or as separate centerLat/centerLng values.
+Pass the center as an associative array: ['lat' => ..., 'lng' => ...].

 Examples: